Cold feet (and hands)

 Cold feet are simply that, cold feet!
 They are extremely common in all age groups but become more problematic as we age due to a decrease in circulation.
 Cold Feet mostly occur in the winter months and can lead to chilblains, poor healing and even frostbite.
 Cold Feet can be troublesome and uncomfortable and even stop you from sleeping at night.
 As those of us who experience cold feet know, if our feet feel cold then we feel cold.

-Please note that if your circulation is bad enough, if you notice your feet and legs become discoloured, that they are painful when at rest or when trying to walk short distances, or if you get burning or tingling sensation when sitting still then this may be a sign of poor circulation and medical attention may be required.
+Please note if you notice your feet and legs become discoloured, that they are painful when at rest or when trying to walk short distances, or if you get burning or tingling sensation when sitting still then this may be a sign of poor circulation and medical attention may be required.

 What Can I do to prevent Cold Feet?